hoangduytranuk/blender_manual/blender_docs/manual/editors/nla/properties_modifiers.rst

 Properties
 ==========

-Strip properties can be accessed via the NLA Properties region.
+Strip properties can be accessed via the NLA Sidebar region.

 Animation Data